HariSekhon/Nagios-Plugins/README.md

 - [Git](https://git-scm.com/), [MySQL](https://www.mysql.com/) ... etc.

 Supports a a wide variety of [compatible Enterprise Monitoring servers](https://github.com/harisekhon/nagios-plugins#enterprise-monitoring-systems).
-Also useful to be run on the command line for testing or in scripts for dependency availability checking.

 Most enterprise monitoring systems come with basic generic checks, while this project extends their monitoring capabilities significantly further in to advanced infrastructure, application layer, APIs etc.

+Also useful to be run on the command line for testing or in scripts for dependency availability checking, and comes with a selection of [advanced HAProxy configurations](https://github.com/harisekhon/nagios-plugins/tree/master/haproxy) for these technologies to make monitoring and scripting easier for clustered technologies.

 Fix requests, suggestions, updates and improvements are most welcome via Github [issues](https://github.com/harisekhon/nagios-plugins/issues) or [pull requests](https://github.com/harisekhon/nagios-plugins/pulls) (in which case GitHub will give you credit and mark you as a contributor to the project :) ).